magento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 github_link: cloud/reference/discover-arch.md
 ---

-Magento Commerce (Cloud) Pro _projects_ provide three complete environments to develop, test, and launch your store.
+{{site.data.var.<ece>}} Pro _projects_ provide three complete environments to develop, test, and launch your store.
 These environments are read-only, accepting deployed code changes from Git branches pushed from your local workspace.
 You can use any development and branching methodology you like.

-All of your code is contained in the Magento Commerce (Cloud) Starter project.
+All of your code is contained in the {{site.data.var.<ece>}} Starter project.
 The project is your Magento store code, extensions, and integrations in a `master` Git branch.
 Each project supports up to eight active Integration *environments* including `master` with an associated active Git branch in PAAS (Platform as a Service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.

 Pro also provides a dedicated Infrastructure-as-a-Service (IaaS) for Production and Staging.
 You deploy the `master` Git branch to these dedicated environments.
 Production includes a three-node high availability infrastructure to ensure your site is always available.
 When the project is deployed into Production, monitoring and failover happen automatically behind the scenes.